Last Updated on November 2, 2021 by Danny

 In addition to the microphones, you also get three mounts for the SM57s with this mic package.
 The mounts are extremely versatile, and you can position them anywhere, from your drum rims to cymbal stands.
 Don’t worry about not getting a mount for the 52A, as it has a built-in drum mount.
 You also get a carrying case.

 There are many things going for this fantastic four-piece drum mic kit.
-The mics have outstanding sound quality, they have a tremendous reputation, and are capable of recording more than just your drums.
+The mics have outstanding quality, they have a tremendous reputation, and are capable of recording more than just your drums.
 With four of the best drum mics for live sound, this is easily among the best kits for live sound!

 Sabian Sound Kit